noticeable/image-geotagger/README.md

 2. If GPS track used, you define any timestamp offsets ([similar functionality to Image / Video timestamper](https://github.com/trek-view/image-video-timestamper))
 3. You define any discard and / or normalisation requirements
 4. The script compares timestamps between track and photo
-5. The script embeds the GPS track data into the EXIF of the image
+5. The script embeds the GPS track data into the EXIF of the image and orders images in ascending time order
 6. Based on normalisation or discard values entered, the script writes new GPS data or discards images
 7. The script outputs a new panoramic photo with GPS metadata in the output directory defined

+### Limitations / Considerations

+**Estimations**

 ## Requirements